This guide relates to Xibo 1.8 series. Looking for information relating to 1.7 series? The old article is archived here.

 - Save your changes

-The process of connecting to the Twitter API is simplified for Spring Signage Cloud customers.
+The process of connecting to the Twitter API is simplified for Xibo in the Cloud customers.

 That will bring up a Login with Twitter button to allow you to authorise the CMS to connect via your Twitter account: